Department of Computer Science

 OK, so what is the assignment?
 The goal of this assignment is to give you an understanding of how to write a symbolic execution engine to verify software with an SMT solver, but to save you (and me) the pain of writing a symbolic execution engine.
 Instead, you will:

-The SMT solver we'll use for this assignment is called CVC4 .
+The SMT solver we'll use for this assignment is called CVC5 .
 This is a completely free, open-source SMT solver, written by some of the top people in the SMT community.
-CVC4 traces its history back to the solvers that launched the recent interest and success of SMT solvers, but for a long time, the earlier solvers (CVC, CVC-Lite, CVC3) had a reputation for being flexible, but slow.
-CVC4 is much faster, and is now competitive with the best solvers available.
-(However, if you do a project using an SMT solver, you might also consider trying Z3 , which is generally considered the fastest SMT solver.
+CVC5 traces its history back to the solvers that launched the recent interest and success of SMT solvers, but for a long time, the earlier solvers (CVC, CVC-Lite, CVC3) had a reputation for being flexible, but slow.
+CVC4 caught up with the fastest solvers, and now CVC5 is among with the best solvers available.
+(However, if you do a project using an SMT solver, you might also consider trying Z3 , which has long been considered the fastest SMT solver.
 Z3 used to have licensing issues (free for non-commercial use only, and only supporting Windows), which is why I had standardized on CVC, but Z3 is now under the MIT license and more generally available.
 You can always go to the SMT Competition website to see lists of solvers, the logics they support, and how they did in competition.)
-(New in 2021: There's now a CVC5, but it doesn't look as well-supported yet, and given my personal circumstances, let's go with CVC4 again this year.
-But you might look into using CVC5 in your projects.)

 Here's an example in pseudo-C that sorts three integers. .
 (You may want to use an array for more data entries, instead of separately named variables as I did here.)
-And here's an example of a CVC4 script that would be appropriate for that example.
-(Note that CVC4 wants input files to have the extension .cvc if the input language is the CVC native language.)
-You'll probably want to play with this example a bit, to get used to the syntax, and CVC4, before you start writing your code.
+And here's an example of a SMT-LIBv2 script that would be appropriate for that example.
+You'll probably want to play with this example a bit, to get used to the syntax, and CVC5, before you start writing your code.

 That's it!
 I hope this is fun!